 On July 4, 2023, Corby acquired 90% of the outstanding shares of ABG.
-The purchase price of \$148.5 million, which has been adjusted to \$136.8 million to reflect estimated working capital and debt assumed as at the purchase date, was paid using available cash and financing from PR.
+The purchase price of \$148.5 million, which has been adjusted, as contemplated in the share purchase agreement, to \$136.3 million to reflect estimated working capital and debt of ABG assumed as at the purchase date, was paid using available cash and financing from PR.
 The financing was provided on arm's-length terms at market rates and, as a related party transaction, was approved by Corby's independent directors, with external financial and legal advice (please refer to the "Related Party Transactions" section of this MD&A).
-Further, Corby entered into a shareholder's agreement with the minority shareholders of ABG, which provides Corby with the option to purchase 5% of the remaining outstanding shares of ABG in 2025 and then to purchase the final 5% of the remaining outstanding shares in 2028.
-In connection with the closing of the transaction, Corby also signed a guarantee limited to \$31.9 million in favour of a Canadian Chartered Bank for payments of amounts owing under ABG's continuing operating loan.
+Further, Corby entered into an agreement with the minority shareholders of ABG which provides Corby with the option to purchase 5% of the remaining outstanding shares of ABG in 2025 and then to purchase the final 5%, or 10% if the 2025 option is not exercised, of the remaining outstanding shares in 2028.
+Should Corby decide not to exercise the options to buy the outstanding minority shares, ABG is obligated to declare and pay an annual dividend equal to the cash balance, less an amount to satisfy the anticipated working capital and investment needs of ABG for the following fiscal year.
+This dividend would be subject to applicable law and Board approval addressing the ability of ABG to declare and pay.
+In connection with the closing of the transaction, Corby also signed a guarantee in favour of a Canadian chartered bank for payments of amounts owing under ABG's continuing operating loan.